Tighter Bounds on Directed Ramsey Number R(7): Cataloging -Free Tournaments on 24 and 25 Vertices

 \subsection{Searching for Valid Tournaments}

 We can now check these cases with brute-force computer search.
 We used Matlab for ease of debugging and visualization, and we implemented a custom constraint-propagation routine to identify impossible edge-combinations faster.
+This routine looks for recently-changed size-6 subtournaments with only a single unknown edge, and checks whether either edge direction would form a $\mathit{TT}_6$.
+If only one edge direction avoids the $\mathit{TT}_6$, that edge direction is used, and the constraint propagation repeats.
+If both edge directions would cause a $\mathit{TT}_6$, the current edge assignment is impossible, so we can stop early.
+This code is available on our GitHub repository\footnote{\url{https://github.com/neimandavid/Directed-Ramsey}}.

-The code is available on our GitHub\footnote{https://github.com/neimandavid/Directed-Ramsey}.
-It's worth noting that CaDiCaL is not particularly well-suited for this problem; while it can quickly find a single solution, blocking clauses must then be added to prevent finding isomorphic copies of that solution, until the SAT solver ultimately determines that no further solutions exist.
+It's worth noting that using CaDiCaL for this problem would require rerunning the search every time a solution is found, adding blocking clauses each time to prevent finding known solutions solution (or isomorphic copies of them), until the SAT solver ultimately determines that no further solutions exist.
+That said, our approach isn't particularly fast either; it's possible there are more efficient ways to solve this problem.

-The case when $|D| = 4$ is easy. $|A| = |B| = |C| = 6$, so $\{A \cup B\}$ and $\{B \cup C\}$ must be $ST_{12}$.
-Given that, we can (in a few hours on a laptop) determine via brute-force search that there is, up to isomorphism, only one $TT_6$-free way to form $T \backslash D$, and that by adding $D$ we can form any of the 5 subtournaments of $ST_{27}$ and nothing else.
+The case when $|D| = 4$ is easy. $|A| = |B| = |C| = 6$, so $\{A \cup B\}$ and $\{B \cup C\}$ must be $\mathit{ST}_{12}$.
+Given that, we can (in a few hours on a laptop) determine via brute-force search that there is, up to isomorphism, only one $\mathit{TT}_6$-free way to form $T \backslash D$, and that by adding $D$ we can form any of the 5 subtournaments of $\mathit{ST}_{27}$ and nothing else.

 The other cases involve a longer search, with more free variables and fewer constraints.
 To speed up the process, for each set of search parameters we first find all ways to connect $A$ and $B$ and all ways to connect $B$ and $C$.
 We then combine all compatible $AB$ and $BC$ blocks to get all possible $ABC$ blocks.
 Finally, we add in $D$ at the end, and find all ways to fill in all edges between $D$ and each possible $ABC$ block.
 We include $u$ and $v$ at all points in this process to further limit the search space.
 Unfortunately, $u$ and $v$ don't limit $D$ that much, which is why we add $D$ at the end and hope there aren't too many cases left to consider.
+We only check for isomorphisms at the end of the search, since an isomorphism between subtournaments may involve vertices moving between the $A, B$, or $C$ blocks, and the information about which vertex is in which block needs to be preserved until the end of the search.

 Unsurprisingly, cases where $|D|$ is large end up being the slowest, since there are more edges to fill in during the last step, and fewer constraints to do it with.
 Cases where $|D| = 5$ finish in about 12 hours on a laptop.
 We estimated that the case $[5, 6, 5, 6]$ would take about 10 days to do on the laptop; it finished in about 3.5 days on a cluster of computers administered by the Carnegie Mellon math department.